 Got talented children?
 Why not enroll them in a performing arts class?
-It’s a fun way for them to hone their abilities, from dance to theatre, to playing a musical instrument.
-Here, young performers tell us what they love about their respective classes.
+It’s a fun way for them to hone their abilities, from dance classes, ballet and theatre, to playing a musical instrument.
+Here, young performers tell us what they love about their respective performing arts school.

 Name: Anya Harvey (11)